Business Certificate - Renewal

 All business certificates must be renewed biannually.
 The City mails courtesy reminder notices to the address on file no less than 30 days prior to the expiration date.
 To avoid penalties, complete the renewal notice and return it with payment in full before your certificate expires.
 Businesses that have an expired certificate may be referred to Code Enforcement for further action.

-If your business certificate expires before you submit your renewal application, you will be required to apply for a new business certificate and pay the full fee of $119.
+If your business certificate expires before you submit your renewal application, you will be required to apply for a new business certificate and pay the full fee.
 Additional penalty fees may apply.

 Stormwater Industrial General Permit (IGP) Requirements